Leopard-2019/TriviaGame/README.md

 TRIVIA GAME

-I have created a Trivia game using JavaScript for the logic and jQuery to manipulate HTML.
+I have created a Trivia game about baseball using JavaScript for the logic and jQuery to manipulate HTML.
 This is how this game works:

 1. The game shows only one question until the player answers it or their time runs out.